ballerina-platform/ballerina-spec/beps/con-sap.jco/1485_transactional_rfc_support.md

 If the send succeeds but the subsequent confirmation fails, the failure is logged rather than surfaced.
 The call has already been delivered and SAP will discard the TID record on its own schedule; returning an error would push the caller into re-posting an update that already completed.
 This is the one place where the API deliberately does not report a failure, and it is reported in the logs so it remains diagnosable.

+### bgRFC unit configuration

+The unit type is selected by `queueNames` rather than by a separate field: supplying one or more queue names produces a type `Q` unit, and an empty list produces type `T`.
+An invalid queue name fails the call with a `ParameterError`.
+SAP accepts only names matching `[A-Z]([A-Z]|[0-9])*`, and JCo signals a violation by raising a runtime exception, which the connector converts rather than letting it escape.
+A duplicate name is a no-op, because the queue is already assigned to the unit.

+`commitCheck` maps to `JCoBackgroundUnitAttributes.setCommitCheckOn` and defaults to `false`, matching the JCo and SAP default.
+The check asks the SAP system to verify that the function modules in the unit do not issue their own `COMMIT WORK`, which would end the logical unit of work early.
+It is a diagnostic for badly behaved function modules; it does not itself provide atomicity, which comes from the unit.
+Enabling it costs an additional check per unit, so it is left off by default and is worth switching on while developing against unfamiliar function modules.

 ### bgRFC unit lifecycle

 `COMMITTED` is the terminal state from the sender's point of view: processing has finished and the unit can be confirmed. `CONFIRMED` occurs only *after* `confirmBgRfcUnit`.
 Polling for `CONFIRMED` before confirming would never return, so the specification states the order explicitly: commit → poll until `COMMITTED` → confirm.